Information For Authors

 Ethical guidelines for peer reviewers (extract)

 Peer review in all its forms plays an important role in ensuring the integrity of the scholarly record.
-The process depends to a large extent on trust and requires that everyone involved behaves responsibly and ethically.
+The process depends to a large extent on trust and requires that everyone involved behave responsibly and ethically.
 Peer reviewers play a central and critical part in the peer-review process, but too often come to the role without any guidance and are unaware of their ethical obligations.
 COPE has produced some guidelines which set out the basic principles and standards to which all peer reviewers should adhere during the peer-review process in research publication.
 The aim has been to make them generic so that they can be applied across disciplines.
 Peer reviewers play a role in ensuring the integrity of the scholarly record.
 The peer-review process depends to a large extent on the trust and willing participation of the scholarly community and requires that everyone involved behaves responsibly and ethically.
 Peer reviewers play a central and critical part in the peer review process but may come to the role without any guidance and be unaware of their ethical obligations.
 Journals have an obligation to provide transparent policies for peer review, and reviewers have an obligation to conduct reviews in an ethical and accountable manner.
-Clear communication between the journal and the reviewers is essential to facilitate consistent, fair, and timely review.
+Clear communication between the journal and the reviewers is essential to facilitate consistent, fair, and timely reviews.
 COPE has heard cases from its members related to peer review issues and bases these guidelines, in part, on the collective experience and wisdom of the COPE Forum participants.
 It is hoped they will provide helpful guidance to researchers, be a reference for editors and publishers in guiding their reviewers, and act as an educational resource for institutions in training their students and researchers.
 Peer review, for the purposes of these guidelines, refers to reviews provided on manuscript submissions to journals, but can also include reviews for other platforms and apply to public commenting that can occur pre- or post-publication.
 Reviews of other materials such as preprints, grants, books, conference proceeding submissions, registered reports (preregistered protocols), or data will have a similar underlying ethical framework, but the process will vary depending on the source material and the type of review requested.
 The model of peer review will also influence elements of the process.

 The first step in the evaluation of received papers is editor-in-chief.
 The editor-in-chief will also do plagiarism-checking.
 If the editor-in-chief is not satisfied with the paper, it will be rejected.
 If the answer is positive, then the paper is going to be sent to the reviewers according to hers/his expertise.
 Usually, the time frame for the first evaluation is 6-8 weeks.
 First review comments are going to be sent to the author(s) for (not)acceptance.
 If the author(s) does not want to accept comments and recommendations, that has to be explained with valid and strong arguments.
-In that case, the editor-in-chief and expert members within the editorial board will take a final decision about the paper publication.
+In that case, the editor-in-chief and expert members within the editorial board will take a final decision about the paper's publication.

 Guidelines for reviewers